- Why do we collect data?

 - NJR GDPR Commitment Statement

 Why do we collect data?

-The National Joint Registry for England, Wales, Northern Ireland, and the Isle of Man and Guernsey (NJR) collects data about hip, knee, shoulder, elbow, and ankle joint replacement surgery.
-The purpose of collecting the data is to monitor the performance of orthopaedic implants, surgical teams, and hospitals in order to improve the outcomes of joint replacement surgery and to ensure patient safety.
-The aims and goals of the NJR are set out in its strategic plan and are summarised on its website at: https://www.njrcentre.org.uk/njr-strategic-plan/.
+The National Joint Registry which is operational in England, Wales, Northern Ireland, and the Isle of Man and Guernsey (NJR) collects data about hip, knee, shoulder, elbow, and ankle joint replacement surgery.
+The purpose of collecting the data is to monitor the performance outcomes of orthopaedic implants, surgeons and hospitals in order to ensure patient safety and support the improvement of patient outcomes.
+The aims and goals of the NJR are set out in our strategic plan and are summarised on the website at: https://www.njrcentre.org.uk/njr-strategic-plan/

 We provide data and evidence to:

 - Help surgeons choose the best artificial joints (implants) for patients

 - Empower patients by helping them find out more about the implants available to them

 - Improve patient safety by showing how well implants, surgeons and hospitals perform; take action when needed